-Trump refers to Virgin Islands governor as President
+Trump refers to US Virgin Islands governor as President

 The White House did not immediately respond to CNN's request for comment.
 But in the official White House transcript after the speech, his reference to Mapp as President was corrected to "governor."

-He was referring to how the Virgin Islands was hit first by Hurricane Irma, then Hurricane Maria, which ravaged the island.
+He was referring to how the US Virgin Islands was hit first by Hurricane Irma, then Hurricane Maria, which ravaged the island.